percona/k8spsmdb-docs/docs/update_manually.md

     Operator automatically in the order, which assures the primary instance to be updated last, preventing possible connection issues until the whole cluster is updated to the new settings.
-Kubernetes-controlled Rolling Update can't guarantee that Pods update order is optimal from the Percona XtraDB Cluster point of view.
+Kubernetes-controlled Rolling Update can't guarantee that Pods update order is optimal from the Percona Server for MongoDB point of view.

 ## Rolling Update strategy and semi-automatic updates